Car Rebate vs Financing Calculator

 Specific dealer add-ons (extended warranty, gap insurance) that affect total cost.
 Trade-in value differences in specific scenarios.
 Tax treatment of rebates in some jurisdictions.
 Specific manufacturer requirements for promotional APR access.
 Bundling discounts.
 Cash purchase scenarios.
 Promotional APR on shorter or longer terms.
 Stepped APR structures (low rate for 1-2 years, then higher).

-Common Rebate vs Financing Mistakes
+Patterns Commonly Observed in Rebate vs Financing

-$35,000 car with $3,000 rebate at 6.5%% vs 0.9%% promo APR differs by $1,005.85.
+$35,000 car with $3,000 rebate at 6.5%% vs 0.9%% promo APR differs by 1,005.85.

 Inputs